JamareGitHub/Apse-Extension-for-Carla-and-Sumo/README.md

 # Apse-Extension-for-Carla-and-Sumo

-## Requirements
+## Requirements / Pre-installation
 * Python 3.10 or higher
-*

-* Separate Sumo Installation
+* Sumo 1.20
-* Separate Carla Installation (If 3D Word view / First-Person Spectator requested)
-* python 3.11 installation and PATH setup
+* Carla 0.9.15

 ## Setup

-1. edit config.py to contain your local path to the carla installation folder "WindowsNoEditor" (See example)
-2. Copy content of setup_files into the Carla folder (copy the WindowsNoEditor folder over the one from carla, merge/ overwrite if promted)
+1. make sure that all requirements are installed and the PATH variable is correctly set.
+2. clone this repository to a location of your choice.
-3. install pip requirements using pip install -r "requirements.txt"
+3. install python packages using pip ("pip install -r .\requirements.txt").
+4. Open "config.py" and setup your carla base path up to the folder "\WindowsNoEditor".

 ## Running the Software

-1. python main.py
+1. run main.py to access the GUI ("python main.py")
-2. in the menu, select which components u want.
+2. in the GUI, select which components u want to run.
 To use the spectator, the Carla server is required
+* if you want to run the spectator client at a later point, make sure you startet the Carla server and run spectator.py

 ## Keybinds spectator:

-* q = Quit: Terminate the Spectator Client
+* q = Quit: Terminate the Spectator Client.
 * n = next: Switch to the next vehicle
-* o = overlay: toggle the overlay that shows the name of the HUD (does not toggle the configured HUD!)
+* o = overlay: toggle the overlay that shows the name of the HUD and car (does not toggle the configured HUD!).

 ## Technical